10 Countries & Their Largest French Speaking City

 Here are 5 facts about the French language around the world:

 - French is the 5th most spoken language around the world

-- French is used by 300 million speakers in over 106 countries
+- 300 million speakers use French in over 106 countries

 - French is the 2nd most widely spoken language in Europe

 - French is the learning language for over 80 million students

 - 50 million persons learn French as a second language (FLE)